Romanitho/Winget-AutoUpdate/README.md

 By default, scripts and components will be placed in ProgramData location (inside a Winget-AutoUpdate folder).
 You can change this with script argument (Not Recommended).

 ### When does the script run?
 From version 1.9.0 (on new installations) WAU runs everyday at 6AM.
-You can now configure the frequency with `-UpdatesInterval` option (Daily, Weekly, Biweekly or Monthly).
+You can now configure the frequency with `-UpdatesInterval` option (Daily, BiDaily, Weekly, BiWeekly or Monthly).
 You can also add `-UpdatesAtLogon` parameter to run at user logon and keep this option activated like previous versions (recommanded).

 ### Log location
 You can find logs in install location, in logs folder.